phoenix-rtos/phoenix-rtos-doc/devices/libsdio.md

-# Libsdio
+# libsdio

 ## General description

-Libsdio is a static, precompiled library containing a generic SDIO driver which directly controls the platform hardware.
+`libsdio` is a static, precompiled library containing a generic SDIO driver which directly controls the platform hardware.
 This driver defines an API providing basic interface control functionality.

 ## Platform support